nemophrost/code-guide/README.md

 * Create a separate file for each component
 * If a set of small and closely related components make sense, they can be combined into one file
-* Prefix all files that are only used as imports with an underscore
+* Prefix all files that are not compiled (imports) with an underscore
 * Keep all mixins together in one place
-* Keep variables in a single file for each project
+* Keep variables in as few files as possible (prefer one or less for each compiled file)

 ### Variables and mixins